 If you own your home, consider installing a whole house or HVAC humidifier.
 These units integrate fully into your HVAC duct system and pull water directly from your plumbing system.
 This way, you never need to refill the water supply like you would with portable units.
-Once installed, there is very little maintenance required in order to keep your entire home set to the perfect humidity level.
 The system makes very little noise and costs a fraction of what installing several portable units throughout your house would cost.

-A professional is typically needed in order to install the HVAC humidifier, and then needed again at the end of a heating season to give a thorough cleaning of the system.
+A professional is typically needed in order to install the HVAC humidifier.
+They are also needed again at the end of a heating season; to give a thorough cleaning of the system.
 Overall, a whole house humidifier is an efficient and affordable solution for leveling out the humidity in your home and keeping everyone comfortable.

 The heat from our furnaces that is necessary to keep us warm during the winter, also makes our homes incredibly dry.
 Humidifiers are a great solution to maintain proper moisture levels throughout your home.
 Depending on your family’s needs, you have the option of portable humidifiers or whole house HVAC humidifiers.

 If you’re unsure of the best solution for your home, or you’d like to install a whole house humidifier, call us at 770-766-8714 or schedule an appointment online to increase your home’s air quality.
 We’re happy to help.
 Call today!